 White eraser.
 You can draw with any pencil but purchase a small white eraser – don’t use what’s on the pencil or you will mark your watercolor paper.

-Thanks to this houston injury lawyer for sponsoring this post!
+Thanks to this locksmith Hillsboro for sponsoring this post!